Caring for Stroke Survivors with Acupuncture and Associated Therapies

 Date(s): 9 - 10 November 2019

-Eligibility: Acupuncture Graduates, 2nd & 3rd Year Students
+Eligibility: Acupuncture practitioners, 2nd & 3rd Year Students

 Dr. Claudia Citkovitz, PhD, MS, LAc.,has directed the Acupuncture Service at NYU Langone Hospital - Brooklyn since 2004, supervising 8 acupuncturists who provide inpatient care and clinical instruction in Labor and Delivery, Neurological and Orthopedic Rehabilitation and pain management.
 She studied Chinese language in Beijing and acupuncture in New York.
 An internationally known lecturer, she serves as Adjunct Faculty at the New England School of acupuncture and other colleges.
 Her PhD study on acupuncture during acute stroke rehabilitation was the first conducted in the U.S., as was her 2006 study of acupuncture during Labor and Delivery